 In the end, the whole post keeps beating around the bush.
 Yes, you achieve more number of visitors this way, but you do it only at the expense of your audience’s confidence in your blog.

-Decreasing trust is the nightmare for any affiliate markets.
+Decreasing trust is a nightmare for any affiliate marketer.
 It is highly important to value your audience.
 Your earning depends on the level of trust and credibility.
 It doesn’t really depend on the number of visitors.

 Yes, traffic is vital, but not at the expense of credibility.